Search This Blog

 So what better cross-promotion and targeting of children than implanting the idea of a Disney World vacation into their brains early.

-The first occurrence of this "phenomena" started in 1993 with Blossom.
+The first occurrence of this "phenomenon" started in 1993 with Blossom.
 While "Blossom" may have been an NBC show, it was produced by Touchstone Television Productions.
 Touchstone, as you may have guessed, is owned by Disney!

 Disney didn't own ABC when the Tanner family from "Full House" took the trip to Orlando, but the episode was described as a "mutually beneficial arrangement."
 The family-focused Disney promoted itself to families via a television show, while that television show made for families borrowed from the wholesome qualities of Disney.
 The same would go for the April 1995 episode of "Family Matters."
 However, negotiations for the July 1995 merger between ABC and Disney were likely ongoing when that episode for "Family Matters" was produced.